Middle East, Baltimore: Location

 Middle East is bordered by East Biddle Street to the north, North Broadway to the west, Bradford Street to the east, and East Fayette Street to the south.
 Clockwise from the northwest, it is bordered by the neighborhoods of Oliver and Broadway East to the north; Biddle Street, Milton-Milford, McElderry Park, and Patterson Place to the east; Butchers Hill and Washington Hill to the south; and Dunbar-Broadway and Gay Street to the west.

 Demographics

 As of the census of 2010, there were 5,352 people living in the neighborhood.
 The ethnic makeup of Middle East was 87.5% African American, 4.9% White, 0.9% Asian, 5.9% Hispanic or Latino, 0.3% Native American, 0.6% from other ethnicities, and 0.7% from two or more ethnicities.
 35.6% of occupied housing units were owner-occupied.
 29.6% of housing units were vacant.

 35.8% of the population were employed, 11.0% were unemployed, and 53.4% were not in the labor force.
 The median household income was $15,493.
 About 43.7% of families and 45.7% of the population were below the poverty line.
-It is important to note that as of 2022, the average household income of Middle East is $56,240 USD.
+As of 2022, the average household income of Middle East is $56,240 USD.